avarshn/Simple-UniverSeg/README.md

 # Simple Variant of UniverSeg on 2D Brain MRI
-This is the code repository for the implementation of the training and inference scripts of a [UniverSeg model](https://arxiv.org/abs/2304.06131)
+This is the code repository for the implementation of the training and inference scripts of the [UniverSeg model](https://arxiv.org/abs/2304.06131)

 # Installation
 Install the packages from `requirements.txt` file using `pip`.